decretist/Dissertation/Chapter3/chapter3.markdown

 Simon of Bisignano (fl.
 1174--1179) was the author of a *Summa decretorum* dated c.1177-79, and a number of glosses on the *Decretum* are attributed to him.[16]
+The evidence that Simon of Bisignano was a student of Gratian comes from at least two internal references in his *Summa*:[17] Simon refers to Gratian as *magister* and to himself as *discipulus* in his comments on C.27 q.2,[18] and again refers to Gratian as *magister* in his comments on D.4 c.31 of *de Consecratione*:
+"*Quod quamuis Magister noster docuerit, nos tamen in hoc nolumus eum imitari.* Although our master taught that, we nevertheless do not wish to imitate him in this."[19] (trans.
+PLE)

-The evidence that Simon of Bisignano was a student of Gratian's comes from references within his writings.[17]
-Simon refers to himself as *discipulus* and to Gratian as *magister* in at least two places in his *Summa* (**Landau says "frequently"**).
-There is, however a hiatus of almost four decades between the latest plausible date for the end of Gratian's teaching career, and the documentary evidence we have for Simon's professional career as a canonist.
-Although it is not chronologically impossible for Simon to have been Gratian's student, it seems more likely that he described himself as *discipulus* in something like the same sense that we might describe contemporary scholars like Chodorow, Pennington, and Winroth as "students of Gratian".
+There is however a hiatus of almost four decades between the latest plausible date for the end of Gratian's teaching career and the documentary evidence we have for Simon's professional career as a canonist.
+Although it is not quite chronologically impossible for Simon to have been Gratian's student, it seems far more likely that he described himself as *discipulus* in something like the same sense that we might describe contemporary scholars like Chodorow, Pennington, and Winroth as "students of Gratian".
+Yet again, we appear to dealing with statements that on the surface appear to be about the biography of Gratian---a claim by Simon that he had been Gratian's student---but that should more plausibly be read as an acknowledgement of Gratian's authority as the founder of an intellectual tradition.

 <!--